wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-manage-microsoft-teams-room-systems.md

 ```

-The cmdlet does not provide any output if activation is successful.
+The cmdlet doesn't provide any output if activation is successful.

-After enabling voice services for a device account the Microsoft Teams Room will display a dial-pad.
-This will allow the user to dial in to a third-party PSTN conference bridge from the Microsoft Teams Room or perform direct calls to individual subscribers.
+After enabling voice services for a device account, the Microsoft Teams Room will display a dial-pad.
+This configuration will allow the user to dial in to a third-party PSTN conference bridge from the Microsoft Teams Room or perform direct calls to individual subscribers.

 ## Microsoft Teams Room policy options